 Medicare Physical Therapy: Compare Quotes on Medicare Supplement Insurance

-Medicare supplement insurance, or Medigap, is that insurers sell to fill in the gaps in regular Medicare coverage.
+Medicare supplement insurance, or Medigap, is private health insurance that insurers sell to fill in the gaps in regular Medicare coverage.
 These supplemental insurance policies pay some of the health care costs that Medicare doesn’t cover.
 If you have both Medicare and a Medigap policy, the two policies share the costs of covered health care.
 If you are in original Medicare and you have a Medigap policy, Medicare will pays its share of the Medicare-approved amounts for covered health care costs.
 After Medicare pays, then the Medigap policy pays its share.

 Insurance companies may sell any of 12 different standardized supplemental insurance policies called Medigap Plans A through L. These policies must follow federal and state laws designed to protect consumers.
 Because state laws vary, consumers in different states may have different options.
 For example, in Massachusetts, Minnesota, and Wisconsin, Medicare supplement insurance policies are standardized in different ways.
 One thing is the same in every state: All Medigap policies must carry the words, “Medicare Supplement Insurance.”